 House of Cards is the series that made Netflix, not the other way round.
-Clever, funny, slick and nicely done, this is one of the best Kevin Spacey vehicles it is possible to have.
+Clever, funny, and slick, this is one of the best Kevin Spacey possible to have.
 If you watch one thing on Netflix, let it be House of Cards.

 47. Nurse Jackie

 Nurse Jackie is dark, bleak humor at its best.
-Edie Falco is a drug addicted nurse trying to hold it together during a marriage breakup, changes and stresses at work and coping with middle age.
+Edie Falco is a drug addicted nurse trying to hold it together through a dissolving marriage, changes and stresses at work, and coping with middle age.
 Awesome show.

-Luther is another Brit import and how all cop shows should be.
+Luther is another Brit import, and how all cop shows should be.
 It is dark, gritty, mean and intense.
-It takes hold of you and doesn’t let you go until it is good and ready to do so.
-An unlikely star of Netflix but once you watch it you’ll know why.
+It takes hold of you and doesn’t let you go until it is good and ready to.
+Luther is an unlikely star of Netflix, but once you watch it you’ll know why.